Sean Murphy Player Props: Braves vs. Nationals

 Nationals Pitching Rankings

+- The pitching staff for the Nationals has a collective 7.6 K/9, the worst in the league.

-- The Nationals have the 24th-ranked team ERA across all league pitching staffs (4.66).
+- The Nationals have a 4.69 team ERA that ranks 25th among all MLB pitching staffs.

-- Nationals pitchers combine to give up 83 total home runs at a rate of 1.3 per game (to rank 23rd in baseball).
+- The Nationals rank 24th in baseball in home runs allowed (85 total, 1.3 per game).

-- The lefty's most recent time out came on Saturday against the Philadelphia Phillies, when he threw six innings, surrendering three earned runs while giving up nine hits.
+- The right-hander last pitched on Sunday against the Philadelphia Phillies, when he tossed 5 2/3 innings, allowing four earned runs while giving up six hits.

+- The 31-year-old has a 4.15 ERA and 6.8 strikeouts per nine innings across 12 games this season, while giving up a batting average of .258 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.